Back to the future 2

-It is inevitable that as soon as the government’s dictate of working from home if you can is lifted employers will likely be at the receiving end of numerous requests to continue working at home for some or all of the time.
+It is inevitable that as soon as the government’s dictate of working from home if you can is lifted (likely to be no sooner than 21 June) employers will be at the receiving end of requests to continue working at home for some or all of the time.

 A request to be based at home when the contract stipulates that the normal place of work is the office is effectively a flexible working request.
 Employers can agree to such a request on an informal basis, but it is still advisable to clearly document the terms of such arrangement going forward.